Buying a house in The Netherlands?

 That 10% can be paid in cash to the civil-law notary’s third-party account if sufficient liquid assets are available.

-Another option is to guarantee the 10% by a bank guarantee.
+Another option is to guarantee the 10% with a bank guarantee.
 Expat Mortgages can arrange the bank guarantee on your behalf.

 The contract usually includes a clause stating that the agreement is subject to financing being arranged.